-- 1. All clothing shall be neat, clean, un-torn, and appropriate to the circumstances. - 2.
-Students will be excluded from attending classes, or participating in school-related activities that are held on school property, when, in the opinion of the administrator on duty, any of the following are worn: - A. Underwear as outerwear - B. Clothing, jewelry, or body art that advertises alcoholic beverages or illegal drugs - C. Clothing, jewelry, or body art that displays obscene or immoral pictures, slogans, or statements - D. Clothing that reveals the midriff - E. Clothing that reveals underwear - F. Excessively tight clothing - G. "No sagging"-sagging is defined as wearing the waistband of slacks, pants, shorts or skirts below the natural waistline.
+- 2. Students will be excluded from attending classes, or participating in school-related activities that are held on school property, when, in the opinion of the administrator on duty, any of the following are worn: - A. Underwear as outerwear - B. Clothing, jewelry, or body art that advertises alcoholic beverages or illegal drugs - C. Clothing, jewelry, or body art that displays obscene or immoral pictures, slogans, or statements - D. Clothing that reveals the midriff - E. Clothing that reveals underwear - F. No Bandanas of any kind - G. "No sagging"-sagging is defined as wearing the waistband of slacks, pants, shorts or skirts below the natural waistline.
 A belt is required for over-sized pants. - H. Clothing, jewelry, or body art that promotes gang activity will not be permitted at any time. - I. Shoes must be worn in all instances. - 3.
 Students shall avoid extremes in dress which distract from an atmosphere of learning, and/or which tends to disrupt class, and/or which reduces attentiveness in class.
 To assist students, parents, and school personnel the following guidelines apply: - A. Tank tops, unlined sheer material, and fishnet tops are not allowed.
 All shirts must have a minimum of 5" of material in width at the shoulders. - B. When hands are placed on head, if the stomach and/or the back show, shirt and/or pants are not appropriate.
-(Crop Tops) - C. When hands are placed on shoulders, if underclothing or chest shows, shirt is not appropriate. - D. Short lengths need to come to no less than 3"(inches) above the knee (width of a post-it note.) - E. Holes in pants, shorts, skirts Holes must not be higher than 3" (inches)/ the width of a post-it-note.
+(Crop Tops) - C. When hands are placed on shoulders, if underclothing or chest shows, shirt is not appropriate. - D. Short lengths need to be no higher than mid-thigh - E. No holes or skin showing above the mid-thigh for shorts and pants.
 Duct tape will be used to cover the holes in the event students don't follow the rules.
-If students refuse to use duct tape or change clothing, the school will furnish scrubs for the student to wear for the day.

-- 4. Clothing, jewelry, or body art marked with profanity and/or sexually suggestive writing or pictures (i.e. Playboy or the Playboy Bunny symbol), or advertising alcohol, illegal drugs or tobacco is not allowed. - 5.
+If students refuse to use duct tape or change clothing, the school will furnish scrubs for the student to wear for the day. - 4.
+Clothing, jewelry, or body art marked with profanity and/or sexually suggestive writing or pictures (i.e. Playboy or the Playboy Bunny symbol), or advertising alcohol, illegal drugs or tobacco is not allowed. - 5.
 Clothing, jewelry, or body art with writing or pictures that promote violence or antisocial behavior, or with writing or pictures advertising groups or organizations that promote violence or antisocial behavior, or clothing that is currently associated with gangs due to colors or design of clothing is not allowed. - 6.
-Clothing, jewelry, or body art demeaning to others is not allowed. - 7.
-Heavy chains and spikes may not be worn.
+Clothing, jewelry, or body art demeaning to others is not allowed.